 - Matrices, determinants, the system of linear equations, eigenvalues, and eigenvectors.

 - Fourier series, Stokes’s theorem, Gauss’s theorem, Green’s theorem, Limits, Continuity, Line integral, Surface integral, Volume integral, Multiple integrals, differentiability, Maxima and minima, Mean value theorem.
-Integration, Theorems of integral calculus, Evaluation of definite and improper integrals, Partial Derivatives, Vector identities, Directional derivatives.
+Integration, Theorems of integral calculus, Evaluation of definite and improper integrals, Partial Derivatives, Vector identities, and Directional derivatives.

 4. Transform Theory